 The guidance sets out the responsibilities of employers and contractors to ensure that their workforce is safe and up to date and underlines the importance of facilitating CPD activity as part of appraisal process, job planning and, ultimately, revalidation.

-To read the full guidance and submit your views, please visit the GMCs website.
+To read more about the guidance please visit the GMC website.